WebOfTrustInfo/verifiable-news/sketchpad.md

 Asserted statements can span one or multiple issuances.

 We can envision a field, `statementIssued` which indicates the start of a statement assertion and which, if omitted, has a default value of `issued`.
 We can envision a field, `statementExpires` which indicates the end of the assertion and which, if omitted, means that the statement is asserted while the issuance and any superseding issuances are valid.

-If no `statementExpires` is specified, and if a statement indicates a value for `revocation`, and if an issuance expires, then a system may check for a supersession.
+If a verifiable statement indicates `expires` without indicating `statementExpires`, or if `statementExpires` occurs after `expires`, and if a statement indicates a value for `revocation`, then a system may check for a supersession when an issuance expires.

-In the following example, the issuances expire annually.
+In the following example, the issuances expire annually and the statement assertion is open-ended:

 ```json
 {